The Purpose of This Blog

 4. Then do the 2nd half of the CB breathing whilst meditating on the positive change state you want.
 I personally like to do 3 sets of CB breathing for this exercise.
 Your goal is to let go of the negative and bring in the positive, when you feel you are in the desired state, hold on to that and relish it!

-5. When you are done, meditate in the positive state with one hand on the back of your neck and one hand on your forehead. (aka "Tappas Acupressure")
+5. When you are done, meditate in the positive state with one hand on the back of your neck and one hand on your forehead. (aka "Tappas Acupressure").
+This will be even more effective if you know BSFF and use your cue word throughout, and close with the closing sequence.

 6. Do 2-3 times daily if possible (at least once daily) as you witness the change happen!